aniketghule55/Home-Loan-Data-Analysis-Using-PowerBI/README.md

 - Identified online channels as the top source, contributing 89K (36.46\%) to the total loan applications
 - Analyzed a total loan application amount of 245K, with 212.73K sanctioned and 195.71K disbursed
-- The Highest Amount Applied In a single quarter was in july 2019
+- The Highest Amount Applied In a single quarter was in July 2019
 - Improved loan recovery performance, achieving a recovery amount of 104.20K, equating to 53.24% recovery rate

 ## Results